Fear of Exposure

 Let go of the shame

 If you're feeling shame, it's because you have guilt that you have not dealt with.
 Whereas guilt should call us to action, shame will always hold us in bondage.
-God wants us to feel guilt for the wrongs we have done, but guilt is uncomfortable, so instead of bring our guilt to God and making things right, we bury it.
+God wants us to feel guilt for the wrongs we have done, but guilt is uncomfortable, so instead of bringing our guilt to God and making things right, we bury it.

 We allow our guilt to be used by the enemy to grow our shame and keep us shackled.
 That shame separates us from God and it separates us from other people.